Document Type and Release Option

 This research project analyzed perceptions and levels of understanding regarding chest tube drainage systems among current 4-year prelicensure bachelorette nursing students currently classified in one of the four semesters outlined within the program.
 An anonymous ten-question survey was sent out to the students to complete.
 The results showed the basic level of knowledge that these students possess, how confident they are in using these devices, and how comfortable they would feel caring for a patient who has such a device.

 Kent, Nada J., "Undergraduate Nursing Student Perceptions and Knowledge of Chest Tube Drainage Systems" (2020).
-University Honors Program Theses.
+Honors College Theses.
 472.